randomlastchancewidget/SpeedyCollabPlus-RLCW-Version-/README.md

-# SpeedyCollab
+# SpeedyCollab Plus

-SpeedyCollab is a video editing tool by Blue Mars with a simple UI built using Python.
-It uses moviepy and pydub to speed up videos and adjust the pitch for speed videos.
+SpeedyCollab Plus is a video editing tool by Blue Mars, Salad and ChatGPT.

 This is still a work in progress so it may be buggy!
 It also creates a bunch of temp files in a /tmp folder that you will need to delete when you're done.
 If you try to run too many iterations it may take a long time.